Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 # X) Read/Watch/Listen & Summarize
 **Objective**
 - A few bullet points per section is enough to summarize
-- Add your own observation, question or idea

 ## X.1) [Cracking Passwords with Hashcat](<https://terokarvinen.com/2022/cracking-passwords-with-hashcat/>)
 - Systems store hashes, not original passwords (or at least they should)